jrood-nrel/hypre/src/docs/usr-manual/ch-misc.rst

                 creates temporary installation directories
-                copies all libHYPRE* and *.h files to the temporary locations builds the test drivers; linking to the temporary locations to simulate how application codes will link to HYPRE
+                copies all libHYPRE* and *.h files to the temporary locations builds the test drivers; linking to the temporary locations to simulate how application codes will link to NALU_HYPRE

 GPU build
 ------------------------------------------------------------------------------